Ibai Gómez: Alavés

-On 31 July 2016, Gómez terminated his contract with Athletic and signed a three-year deal with fellow league team Deportivo Alavés just hours later.
+On 31 July 2016, Gómez terminated his contract with Athletic and signed a three-year deal with fellow top-division team Deportivo Alavés later that day.
 On 10 September he scored his first goal for the newly-promoted club, closing a 2–1 historic win against FC Barcelona at the Camp Nou.
 He also started in the final of the Copa del Rey against the same opponent, which ended in a 3–1 loss.

 Gómez scored his first hat-trick as a professional on 4 December 2017, helping the visitors to a 3–2 away defeat of Girona FC after they trailed 2–0 with 20 minutes left.

 Return to Athletic

 On 10 January 2019, Gómez rejoined Athletic Bilbao on a contract until June 2022.
 He made his second debut for the club three days later, coming off the bench in a 2–0 home league victory over Sevilla FC.

 Gómez second spell at the San Mamés Stadium was again greatly undermined by physical problems.